 Also included is the Support Needed tab, which lists items your bank may potentially request for loan forgiveness.
 Additional guidance will be coming from the SBA so stay tuned.

 This spreadsheet was provided by an SBA approved lender.
 They have given permission to share.
+There are two versions.
+8 Week and 24 Week versions.

 This tool will help you in the forgiveness application process.
 You may want to check with your lending institution as to whether they will accept it.
 It makes it much easier to calculate Full Time Equivalency (FTE) for your team as well as possible penalties for wage reduction.